 One potential complication of this type of breast cancer is that symptoms can be easily dismissed or misdiagnosed, delaying treatment.
 Cancer is easier to treat in its early stages.

-Surgery, radiation, chemotherapy, and hormone treatments can lead to a variety of temporary complications such as pain, fatigue, and skin irritation.
+Surgery, radiation, chemotherapy, and hormone treatments can lead to a variety of temporary complications, such as pain, fatigue, and skin irritation.

-Your outlook depends on many factors, such as:
+That said, outlook depends on many factors, such as:

 - whether you have a tumor and if it’s invasive or noninvasive

 - tumor grade and stage at diagnosis

 With your complete medical profile in mind, your doctor can give you an idea of your personal prognosis.

 Can Paget’s disease of the breast be benign?